KenKundert/nestedtext/doc/reader.rst

 Notice that a dictionary that contains the expected types and conversion functions is passed to *Schema*.
-Then the raw configuration is parsed for structure by *udif*, and the resulting data structure is processed by the schema to and converted to its final form.
+Then the raw configuration is parsed for structure by *NestedText*, and the resulting data structure is processed by the schema to and converted to its final form.